 Trait #2 — Discipline: Accumulating wealth is not how much you make; it’s how much you keep.
 And it takes discipline to be patient and wait (especially when your investments can fluctuate.)

 Trait # 3 — Careful planning: Wealth building is all about choice.
 It’s your job to decide what to do with every dollar that comes into your life.
 “You can spend it today or save and invest it to make more dollars tomorrow.
-The key to successful money management lies in striking a healthy balance between the two.”
+The key to successful money management is striking a healthy balance between the two.”

 Trait #4 — Staying the course: Investing is about buying assets, holding them for long periods, and reaping the harvest years later.
 It requires patience and optimism.
 If you’re ill-prepared to manage your emotions along with your portfolio, you’ll be fighting an uphill battle.